ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 token challenge and token redemption flow.
 In particular, origins challenge clients for a token with an HTTP Authentication challenge (using the WWW-Authenticate response header field).
-Clients then respond to that challenge with an HTTP authentiation response (using the Authorization request header field).
+Clients then respond to that challenge with an HTTP authentication response (using the Authorization request header field).
 Clients produce an authentication response based on the origin's token challenge by running the token issuance protocol
 {{?ISSUANCE=I-D.ietf-privacypass-protocol}}.
 The act of presenting a token in an